 I am proud to open my studio space to customers by appointment so they can see for themselves how and where my designs are made – I love being able to share my creative process with my clients wherever possible and to provide a unique experience for those who choose to wear one of my designs.

-As well as being a working studio for me and my small team, my workspace includes a beautiful consultation area where I host one-to-one accessory styling appointments to help brides find their wedding hair accessory in a calm, relaxing and welcoming environment.
+As well as being a working studio for me and my small team, my workspace includes a beautiful consultation area where I host one-to-one accessory styling appointments in person or online to help brides find their wedding hair accessory in a calm, relaxing and welcoming environment.
 You can also shop online here on my website and I am very happy to offer advice over email if you need some help and can't get to my studio or one of my stockists.

 I also create a very limited number of vintage jewellery wedding bouquets which I make to order by private commission.
-These bespoke designs are made from carefully sourced vintage jewellery, buttons, crystals, pearls, beads and luxurious fabrics, and are a mix of found treasures and family keepsakes which allow couples to blend their family and heritage together in one re-purposed symbolic piece of spectacular jewellery that can be kept forever as a unique family heirloom.
+These bespoke brooch bouquets are made from carefully sourced vintage jewellery, buttons, crystals, pearls, beads and luxurious fabrics, and are a mix of found treasures and family keepsakes which allow couples to blend their family and heritage together in one re-purposed symbolic piece of spectacular jewellery that can be kept forever as a unique family heirloom.

 All of my designs are carefully packaged to ensure your accessory arrives safely and is a real pleasure to receive and to unwrap.
 I have carefully sourced beautiful eco-friendly branded gift boxes.
 They are made from recycled card and only the surface white paper covering is new.
 The whole box is also recyclable – although I recommend keeping your accessory in its gift box to keep in the best possible condition!